sahibalejandro/admin/README.md

     )
     ...

+**At this point YOU NEED to do a few more easy steps to configure the package `ollieread/multiauth`, please follow this [link](https://github.com/ollieread/multiauth#installation) and come back when you're ready to continue.**

 Publish the assets to your project's `public` directory:

     php artisan asset:publish sahibalejandro/admin

-Create the `users` table.
+Create the `admins` table.
 By default there is a user named `admin` with the password `admin`.

     php artisan migrate --package="sahibalejandro/admin"